Richard Thaler: Academic career

 After completing his studies, Thaler began his career as a professor at the University of Rochester.

 Between 1977 and 1978, Thaler spent a year at Stanford University collaborating and researching with Daniel Kahneman and Amos Tversky, who provided him with the theoretical framework to fit many of the economic anomalies that he had identified, such as the endowment effect.

 From 1978 to 1995, he was a faculty member at the SC Johnson College of Business at Cornell University.
+Cornell established in 1989 the Center for Behavioral Economics and Decision Research, with Thaler as founding director.

 After gathering some attention with a regular column in the respected Journal of Economic Perspectives (which ran between 1987 and 1990) and the publication of these columns by Princeton University Press (in 1992), Thaler was offered a position at the University of Chicago's Booth School of Business in 1995, where he has taught ever since.

 Writings

 Books

 Thaler has written a number of books intended for a lay reader on the subject of behavioral economics, including Quasi-rational Economics and The Winner's Curse, the latter of which contains many of his Anomalies columns revised and adapted for a popular audience.
 One of his recurring themes is that market-based approaches are incomplete: he is quoted as saying, "conventional economics assumes that people are highly-rational—super-rational—and unemotional.
 They can calculate like a computer and have no self-control problems."

 Thaler is coauthor, with Cass Sunstein, of Nudge: Improving Decisions About Health, Wealth, and Happiness (Yale University Press, 2008).
 Nudge discusses how public and private organizations can help people make better choices in their daily lives.
 "People often make poor choices—and look back at them with bafflement!"
 Thaler and Sunstein write.
 "We do this because, as human beings, we all are susceptible to a wide array of routine biases that can lead to an equally wide array of embarrassing blunders in education, personal finance, health care, mortgages and credit cards, happiness, and even the planet itself."
 Thaler and his co-author coined the term "choice architecture."

-Thaler advocates for libertarian paternalism, which describes public and private social policies that lead people to make good and better decisions through "nudges" without depriving them of the freedom to choose or significantly changing their economic incentives.
-An example of this can be seen in Nudge through defaults in organ donation.
-In the United States, citizens must opt in to donate their organs, while in Australia, citizens must opt out if they do not wish to donate.
-Consequently, Australia has much higher rates of organ donation than does the United States.